sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 **6: user_email**<br>
 The email address associated with the user’s account and must be unique, in Sigma.

-Email addresses already associated with a standard (not embed) Sigma user account, will not be considered valid.
-It is possible to append a `+embed` to a user's email address who already has a Sigma account.
+Email addresses already associated with a standard (not embed) Sigma user account, cannot be reused for embed users.
+It is possible to append a `+embed` to a user's email address, who already has a Sigma account.
 <img src="assets/horizonalline.png"/>

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Embed users will automatically be added to Sigma's "People" page.
-This is facilitate logging and assignment of an content the embed user may save, assuming that level of access has been provided.
+This is facilitate logging and assignment of content the embed user may save, assuming that level of access has been provided to them.
 </aside>

 Example of how embed user appears in Sigma `Administration` > `People` page: